TauntiiO/ProjetDistrib/README.md

 kubectl apply -f k8s/
 ```

+Wait for the deployment to be complete, it can take a few minutes.

 Open the frontend service on navigator to create an account and login to add a session and see the list of your previous sessions

 ```